 For the Chicken Filling:

-4 bone-in chicken breasts (5 cups shredded chicken)
+- 4 bone-in chicken breasts 5 cups shredded chicken

-4 cloves of garlic, minced
+- 4 cloves of garlic minced

-5 roma tomatoes (add 1/2 cup water and blend), set aside
+- 5 roma tomatoes add 1/2 cup water and blend, set aside

-1/3 cup of pickled jalapenos, minced
+- 1/3 cup of pickled jalapenos minced

-1/4 - 1/3 cup of jalapeno brine
+- 1/3 cup of jalapeno brine from pickled jalapeños

-1/2 cup carrots, diced,previously cooked
+- 1/2 cup carrots diced,previously cooked

-1/2 cup potato,diced, previously cooked
+- 1/2 cup potato diced, previously cooked

-3/4 - 1 teaspoon ground cumin (or to taste)
+- 3/4 - 1 teaspoon ground cumin or to taste

-Salt and fresh cracked pepper
+- Salt and fresh cracked pepper to taste

-Reserved chicken stock
+- Reserved chicken stock

 For the Masa

-2 1/2 cups masa harina
+- 2 1/2 cups masa harina

-2 1/2 cups warm chicken stock
+- 2 1/2 cups warm chicken stock

-3/4 cup shortening
+- 3/4 cup pork lard or shortening

-1 teaspoon baking powder
+- 1 teaspoon baking powder

-salt to taste
+- salt to taste

-1. Start by poaching the chicken breast in a pot filled with salted water for a good 40 minutes at a light boil.
+- Start by poaching the chicken breast in a pot filled with salted water for a good 40 minutes at a light boil.
 After the chicken is cooked, removed from broth onto plate and let cool.

 In a pot, heat 3 tablespoons of oil to medium heat.
-Add the onions and garlic, cook for 5 minutes.
-Add all of the remaining ingredients, minus the salt.
-When it comes to a boil, reduce heat, taste for salt and add about 1/3 cup of reserved stock.
+Add the onions and garlic.
+Saute for 5 minutes.
+Add all of the remaining ingredients listed above for the chicken filling into the pot,, including the shredded chicken.Wait for it to come to a boil, reduce heat, then taste for salt.
+Add about 1/3 cup of reserved stock.
 Let it cook down and reduce for a good 30 to 35 minutes.
 Remove from heat and let it cool.

-3. Combine the masa harina, baking powder, and salt in a large bowl.
+- Combine the masa harina, baking powder, and salt in a large bowl.
 Add the warm chicken broth and using your hand, work it into a soft dough.
 In another bowl, melt the shortening in the microwave.
 Add the shortening to the masa and work it in with hands until you get a thick frosting consistency.
 If masa is too thick, add a little more chicken broth.
 Taste the masa for salt.
 Keep masa covered with plastic wrap until ready to use.

 Take a few of the husks, shake off excess water.
 Tear the husk so they are only about 4 inches wide.
 Place the corn husk lengthwise in the palm of your hand with wide side closest to you.
 Spread about 2 to 3 tablespoons of masa all over the bottom half of husk.
 Place 2 tablespoons of filling down the center of masa.
 Fold one side in, then the other so they are slightly overlapping.
-Fold the top flap down and lay the tamale seam-side down.
+Fold the top flap down and lay the tamale seam-side down

 Tips~ If you want to add a little color and more flavor to your masa, add some chile ancho sauce or adobo while mixing the masa.
 When cooking a smaller batch of tamales, you will naturally use a smaller pot to steam them in.
 The tamales should fit slightly snug together so they don’t move around during the cooking time.
 If they fit too loose, the tamales may fall apart.
 Cooking times may vary, depending on your stove and also how crowded the pot is with tamales.